Subhash3/chat-app/README.md

 - [ ] Differentiate sent, pending and unset message.
 - [x] Differentiate between active and inactive(offline) users.
 - [ ] Differentiate read and unread messages.

-##### Issues
-- [ ] Top message is being instead of the last message in chrome.
-- [ ] Empty messages are also being sent.
-- [ ] Messages are disappearing if we hit back button and login again.
-        But refreshing the page brings back all the messages.